rust-lang/rust/src/doc/rustc/src/platform-support/pc-windows-gnullvm.md

 ## Building the target

-For cross-compilation I recommend using [llvm-mingw](https://github.com/mstorsjo/llvm-mingw) toolchain, one change that seems necessary beside configuring cross compilers is disabling experimental `m86k` target.
-Otherwise LLVM build fails with `multiple definition ...` errors.
+For cross-compilation I recommend using [llvm-mingw](https://github.com/mstorsjo/llvm-mingw) toolchain, one change that seems necessary beside configuring cross-compilers is disabling experimental `m86k` target.
+Otherwise, LLVM build fails with `multiple definition ...` errors.
-Native bootstrapping builds require rather fragile hacks until host artifacts are available so I won't describe them here.
+Native bootstrapping builds require rather fragile hacks until host artifacts are available, so I won't describe them here.

 ## Building Rust programs

-Rust does not yet ship pre-compiled artifacts for this target.
-To compile for this target, you will either need to build Rust with the target enabled (see "Building the target" above), or build your own copy of `core` by using `build-std` or similar.
+Rust does ship pre-compiled std library for those targets.
+That means one can cross-compile for those targets from other hosts.

 ## Testing